 The following sales analyses were based on the requirements of the 2009 Colorado Property Assessment Study.
-Information was provided by the Baca Assessor's Office on April 17, 2009.
+Information was provided by the Bent Assessor's Office in 2009.
 The data included all 5 property record files as specified by the Auditor.